sbonaretti/sbms2024/README.md

 # "Open Science in Practice"
-Workshop at SBMS 2024, June 6-7, Olten, Switzerland
+Workshop at the 10th Swiss Bone Mineral Society (SBMS) Summer School, June 6-7 2024, Olten, Switzerland

 Material to reproduce Fig.8 from the paper *Orellana et al. 2024. **Revealing the complexity of meniscus microvasculature through 3D visualization and analysis***